claudy/gccsoundboard/README.md

 ![SoundBoard2-Main Bus drawio](https://github.com/claudy/gccsoundboard/assets/1810404/93207c14-236d-454c-b913-7c6856f3f48c)

+### Cool videos
+[How (Not) To Test Your Plugins](https://www.youtube.com/watch?v=1IH6N63AXu4), 1h 13m, really neat analysis of graphs of audio output from plugins.

+[M32 Feature Tour](https://www.youtube.com/watch?v=eTjJvCvO1Qw&ab_channel=RedOneMusicCanada), 38m, details on all those menus we never use at church

+### Batteries
+We use rechargeable AA batteries.
+They charge at the front right of the sanctuary.

+Before each service, check the wireless handheld mics, pulpit mic pack, and pastor mic pack for battery level.
+Anything less than 50% should be swapped out with full charge batteries.

 ### Aim, Action, Assess
 Decide what your aim is, take one action, assess if it got you closer to your aim.
 This is a process for making audio changes.